cyse7125-fall2023-group2/webapp-helm-chart/README.md

 # webapp-helm-chart

-Creating a README for a Helm chart that deploys a web server, uses Flyway migration, and sets up a Bitnami PostgreSQL database using ConfigMap and Secrets is essential for helping users understand how to install, configure, and operate the Helm chart.
-Below is a sample README for such a Helm chart:

-# Web Server with Flyway Migration and Bitnami PostgreSQL Helm Chart

 ## Overview

 This Helm chart deploys a web server and configures a Bitnami PostgreSQL database with Flyway migration for managing database schema updates.
 The chart uses Kubernetes ConfigMaps and Secrets to store configuration data and sensitive information securely.